 South Shore Campground

 This campground has more RV sites available than its counterpart on the North Shore.
-You’ll be able to choose from 32 campsites.
-None of the sites have hookups but have easy access to showers, restrooms, drinking water, and laundry.
-Each site also has a fire pit and picnic table.
-And you’ll be able to bring your pets to all of the sites.
+You’ll be able to choose from 32 campsites that can accommodate rigs up to 55 feet in length.
+None of the sites have hookups, but they do have easy access to showers, restrooms, drinking water, and laundry facilities.
+Each site is equipped with a fire pit and picnic table, and you’ll be able to bring your pets to all of the sites.

 Seasonal activities in Bass River State Park